martinrotter/rssguard/README.md

 * multiple data backend support,
     * SQLite (in-memory DBs too),
     * MySQL.
+* is able to specify target database by its name (MySQL backend),
 * “portable” mode support with clever auto-detection,
 * feed categorization,
 * drap-n-drop for feed list,
 * automatic checking for updates,
+* ability to discover existing feeds on websites,
+* full support of podcasts (both RSS & ATOM),
 * ability to backup/restore database or settings,
 * fully-featured recycle bin,
 * printing of messages and any web pages,